ggasoftware/indigo/doc/source/indigo/release-notes/1.1.12/indigo-1.1.12.rst

 Build Process
 =============

-build process:

-* indigo can be build with external cairo-gl and cairo-vg libraries
-* findCairo
-* findPixman
-* MinGW
-* cairo-egl and cairo-glesv2 support added
-* cairo: linking with libegl and libglesv2
-* cairo updated to 1.126; pixman updated to 0.30.2
-* Visual Studio 2013 and OS X Mavericks support added
+* Visual Studio 2013 and OS X Mavericks support added.
-* indigo-java: source and target set to 1.5
+* Indigo-java: source and target compatibility versions set to Java 1.5.
+* Third party libraries: Cairo updated to 1.126; Pixman updated to 0.30.2; Cairo can be built with cairo-gl, cairo-vg, cairo-egl and cairo-glesv2 support.